bobaseva/Fun-Facts-from-Around-the-World-Quiz/README.md

 ![alt text](assets/READMEfiles/colorpalette.png)<br>

-This colors were set by using color palette generator Coolors.co platform clearly showing very simple and pleasent to look at color choice for this game design.
+This colors were set by using color palette generator Coolors.co platform clearly showing very simple and pleasant to look at color choice for this game design.

 ### Typography